phoenix-rtos/phoenix-rtos-doc/tests/index.md

 include $(binary.mk)
 ```

-On most targets, programs located in the `phoenix-rtos-tests` directory will be built and included in the filesystem.
+On most targets, programs located in the `feniks-rtos-tests` directory will be built and included in the filesystem.
 We have the first component - the binary that we are going to test.

 Next, let's focus on creating the harness that supervises the test.
 The harness is a program written in Python,
 and its main task is to communicate with the test binary and read its output.
 For this purpose, we will use the
 [pexpect library](https://pexpect.readthedocs.io/en/stable/) that is built-in inside the runner.
 Create a file named
-`hello_harness.py` in the `phoenix-rtos-tests/hello` directory and place the following code there:
+`hello_harness.py` in the `feniks-rtos-tests/hello` directory and place the following code there:

 ```python
 from trunner.dut import Dut